 What is APR?

 APR – this stands for Annual Percentage Rate.
-It is most often how credit card interest is described and how you can differentiate rates on cards you are considering.
+It is most often how creditors describe a credit card interest and how you can differentiate rates on cards you are considering.
 It is stated in terms of a year since it is easy to be comparable, but you must also keep in mind that your credit card interest will be calculated daily based on the interest rate and the amount of money you are carrying as a balance each day.

 Some credit cards will offer an introductory APR, or even 0% APR, for a while to entice you to sign up for their card.
 While this can be very helpful to you when starting out using credit cards for the first time, it is also imperative to find out the standard APR after the introductory period has ended – that is, the APR you will be charged for the remainder of you using the card.

 A credit card with a higher introductory APR but a relatively lower APR after the period has ended will usually always be a better deal than a card that starts with a meager rate and jumps significantly, unless you only plan on using the card for its introductory period.

 That is a possibility, but keep in mind that you do not want to make a habit of signing up for credit cards and then only using them for a short period.
 Each time you cancel a credit card or sign up for a new one, it can impact your overall credit score.
 Of course, you can also avoid the issue of APR all together by paying off your card balance in full each month; if this is your plan that is commendable, just keep in mind those times that circumstances might arise in which you cannot pay off the balance as quickly as you would like, and APR will then be a concern.
 Know what you’re getting into before signing up for a particular credit card, and it will save you a headache in the future.